 The New Mexico Department of Transportation will also install additional safety elements around the Navajo Nation Chapter houses including improved lighting, pedestrian crossing, and turn lanes.
 The project will also include the replacement of four bridges, twenty-five foot-long multi-plate structures, fiber optic and cabling installation, and approximately fifty corrugated metal culverts along the corridor.

-This funding comes in addition to the $25 million of federal grant funding that the New Mexico Congressional Delegation announced in 2021 to support the same U.S. 64 corridor improvement and repair project in the Shiprock area.
+$25 million of federal grant funding that the New Mexico Congressional Delegation announced in 2021 to support the same U.S. 64 corridor improvement and repair project in the Shiprock area.